 William Ellsworth “Elza” Lay, who Elzy Lay and William McGinnis also knew, was an outlaw member of Butch Cassidy’s Wild Bunch operating out of the Hole-in-the-Wall Pass in Johnson County, Wyoming; Lay also sometimes rode with the Ketchum Gang in New Mexico.

 Lay was born in Mount Pleasant, Ohio, on November 25, 1869, to James Landon Lay and Mary Jane Bellew.
 Shortly after his birth, the family moved to northeastern Colorado.
 At 18, Lay left home looking for adventure with his childhood friend William McGinnis.
 McGinnis soon returned home, but Elza stayed afield.
 Later, he would use the name “McGinnis” as an alias when working as a ranch hand.

-The two became close friends, and Lay began dating Josie Bassett, the daughter of a rancher that often sold beef and horses to the outlaws, while Cassidy began dating her sister, 15‑year-old future female western outlaw Anne Bassett.
-He worked briefly on the ranch of cattleman Matt Warner, and it was Warner who gave Lay his first tip for a robbery.
+In 1889, he met Butch Cassidy while working on a ranch in Wyoming.
+The two became close friends, and Lay began dating Josie Bassett, the daughter of a rancher that often sold beef and horses to the outlaws.
+In the meantime, Cassidy began dating her sister, 15‑year-old future female western outlaw Anne Bassett.
+He worked briefly on the ranch of cattleman Matt Warner, and Warner gave Lay his first tip for a robbery.
 From Warner, Lay learned that a shopkeeper nearby had a large sum of cash.
 Warner, his nephew Lew McCarty, and Lay robbed the man and split the money.

 He died in Los Angeles in 1934 and was buried at Forest Lawn in Glendale, California, near Los Angeles.